discentem/blog-content/content/posts/glazier.md

    - https://github.com/google/glazier/blob/master/docs/actions.md#actions.
 This page describes all of the existing Glazier actions (aka functions).
 You can also [create your own actions](https://github.com/google/glazier/blob/master/docs/setup/new_actions.md).

-1. If desired, customize the various Glazier config files in `glazier-starter-kit/glazier-repo` and/or add new files.
+1. If desired, fork `glazier-starter-kit/glazier-repo` and/or customize as necessary.

-   You don't necessarily need to customize anything at first. `glazier-starter-kit/glazier-repo` contains a _complete_ set of config files.
+   - You don't necessarily need to customize anything at first. `glazier-starter-kit/glazier-repo` contains a _complete_ set of config files.
 [These basic configs](https://github.com/discentem/glazier-starter-kit/blob/master/glazier-repo/stable/config/build.yaml#L3) won't accomplish very much but they will enough for a Glazier proof-of-concept.

 #### Upload Glazier configs